michlin0825/todoapp-codebase/README.md

 ## Deployment

-See the CloudFormation deployment instructions in the `TodoApp_Final_CloudFormation` directory for detailed deployment steps.
+See the CloudFormation deployment instructions in the `todoapp-cloudformation` repository for detailed deployment steps.

 ## Configuration